Stop Grinding LeetCode: What to Do Instead

 The first hundred problems on LeetCode produce real, measurable progress.
 You learn hash maps, basic recursion, array manipulation, elementary sorting tricks.
 Every session adds something new.
 It feels exponential.
 Then the curve bends.

-Most engineers don't recognise the plateau because the activity looks identical on both sides of it.
+The plateau is hard to recognize because the activity looks identical on both sides of it.
 Day 30 and day 180 feel the same.
 You open a problem, you work through it, you submit.
 The difference is that on day 30, each problem was genuinely novel.
 On day 180, you're solving variations of problems you've already cracked.
 The unfamiliar ones still defeat you at the same rate they did two months ago.

 β€œMore hours at the same difficulty level produces diminishing returns.
 Progress resumes when the difficulty structure changes.”